w3c/web-performance/charter_draft.md

 * Developer and user guides for its normative specifications;
 * Best practice document explaining how data is commonly gathered between the client and the server.

+The WG will also explore the possibility of renewing work on the [HAR file format](https://w3c.github.io/web-performance/specs/HAR/Overview.html).

 ## Coordination